I hope to retire in 2 years and have an annuity earning 7%. But I only work part time and need some cash. What’s my move?

 Question: “I have an annuity and it made 7%.
 I only work part time so I could use some financing.
 I hope to retire in two years but I will need to withdraw part of it within a year.
 What options do I have?
 What is the appropriate expert to consult in this situation?”

 Answer: The good news here is that you do have options, some just might be more costly than others.
-And consulting with a financial adviser who specializes in retirement income, like a retirement income certified professional, might help you figure out the best path forward.
-(You can use this free tool to get matched with fiduciary advisers from our ad partner SmartAsset, as well as CFP Board and NAPFA.)
+And consulting with a financial adviser who specializes in retirement income,might help you figure out the best path forward.

 Click here to read the full version of this report.